july 24, 2014 (0157US)

 in 1977 (vi/1-4), because the Sacred is our brilliant

 return to the cocreation work too.

 april 2, 2014 (0154US)

 the world is backward; it has to change

-the mighty laugh, but the world's
+the mighty laugh, but the world's governments are

 and sink deeper and deeper in error and incomprehension.